 We did find during recent repair work after a water leak that we had some mold behind the wall trim from a foundation leak, but it was several years old.
 I do know that mold can be a culprit, so if you are finding your animals (or yourself) constantly having respiratory issues, that might be an avenue to explore.

 For my list of favorite things I (mostly) own and/or recommend to fellow pet parents and occasionally random strangers, you can visit my Amazon store page here, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash.
 I’ve included little notes about the products also.

 As I’m sure you noticed, I don’t clutter up my blog with ads because I’m not a fan of them.
 However, they do generate income for those who add them to their blog.
-Instead of ads, if you found this information helpful and you’d like to make a small donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, you can donate through Paypal here.
+Instead of ads, if you found this information helpful and you’d like to make a donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, you can donate through the Paypal link below.

 If you want to subscribe to my newsletter for updates on my new posts, enter your e-mail address below. (be sure to check your junk folder for confirmation) [wysija_form id=”1″]Follow me and my crew on Facebook